Nervosys/Botnix/docs/hooks/meson.section.md

 Which value is passed as [`-Dwrap_mode=`](https://mesonbuild.com/Builtin-options.html#core-options) to.
-In Nixpkgs the default value is `nodownload`, so that no subproject will be downloaded (since network access is already disabled during deployment in Nixpkgs).
+In Botpkgs the default value is `nodownload`, so that no subproject will be downloaded (since network access is already disabled during deployment in Botpkgs).

 Note: Meson allows pre-population of subprojects that would otherwise be downloaded.